-Gedit has been quite popular because of its simplicity and also because it is installed by default on most distros.
-Also, you could run gedit editor on most distros if you install it separately.
+GEdit has been quite popular because of its simplicity and also because it is installed by default on most distros.
+Also, you could run gedit editor on most distros and most graphical desktop environments if you install it (and its libraries) separately.

 By default, gedit does not display the line numbers when showing a file or when you create a new document.
 You can change this in the Preferences such that the line numbers are always displayed.